Asian Baked Chicken is mouthwatering and packed with flavor!

 This is an easy Asian sauce that you can use for fish, pork or chicken

-- Chicken Thighs with the skin on.
-Breasts, legs, and wings work as well.
+- Bone-in Chicken Thighs with the skin on.
+Breasts, legs, and wings work as well but will need less cooking time.
 Thighs will give you the most tender results, but the breast will be lower in fat.

 - Soy Sauce

 - Dark Brown Sugar – light brown will work fine but dark brown will have a deeper flavor and color